The OpenAero Manual

 New / copy subsequence.

 To remove a figure, click the cross in the righthand upper corner.

-Linking figures can be added by dropping the 'LINK' block.
-After
+Additional figures can be added by dropping the 'Additional'

-this has been done the linking figure can be changed after
+block.
+After this has been done the linking figure can be changed

 Manipulating subsequencesThe entry direction of each subsequence can be chosen by selecting the first figure of it and setting Sub sequence entry direction.